Concerts and Recitals 6.7 - 6.11

 6.7.
 Jazz Studies Recital Requirements

-In the case of the junior and senior recitals, the recitalist’s program will be reviewed by the applied studio instructor, and the coordinator of the Jazz Studies program for approval before the student presents their recital.
+In the case of the junior and senior recitals, the recitalist’s program will be reviewed by the applied instructor, and the Area Coordinator of the Jazz Studies program for approval before the student presents their recital.
 Any changes in programming will require additional review and approval by the above mentioned individuals.

 The recitalist’s attire consists of coat and tie for men, and dresses, skirts and blouses, or dressy pant suits for women.
 The recitalist’s accompanists are required to wear the same attire.
 Sloppy or poor attire is unprofessional.
 Any student not meeting these requirements risks failing their recital.

 See your applied instructor or the Area Coordinator of Jazz Studies for specific requirements for recitals.